perses/website/docs/blog/posts/mcp-server.md

 # Introducing the Perses MCP Server

-We are excited to announce that the Perses MCP Server is now available in public beta.
+We're thrilled to introduce the **Perses MCP Server**, now available in public beta.
 This new tool empowers you to interact with your Perses instances using natural language, opening up a world of possibilities for monitoring and visualization.

 With the Perses MCP Server, users can use AI Agents to understand, query and interact with Perses APIs in a standardized and secure manner.